KPrince-coder/alx-low_level_programming/0x00-hello_world/README.md

 4.A C program that prints a statement followed by a newline.
 5.Prints an exact statement as given to the console.
 6.Prints the size of various types on the computer it is compiled and run on.
+7.Generates the assembly code (Intel syntax) of a C code and save it in an output file.